Secret Service Investigates Gunfire Near White House

 • Est. Read: 1 Min

-Secret Service Probes Gunfire Near White HouseAI-generated illustration — does not depict real events
+Secret Service Investigates Gunfire Near White HouseAI-generated illustration — does not depict real events

 Key Takeaways

-• No injuries or suspects found after midnight search
+• No injuries or suspects found during initial search

-• President Trump present at the White House during incident
+• President Trump at White House over weekend; family Easter dinner planned

 The Secret Service stated that it is working with the D.C.
 Metropolitan Police Department and U.S. Park Police to investigate the incident.
 President Trump was at the White House over the weekend, though no immediate comment was made regarding the incident.
 While White House operations remained normal, security in the area was increased.

 The park has been fenced off for weeks due to renovations.
-The Secret Service is seeking a possible vehicle and a person of interest, as reported by CBS News.
+The Secret Service is seeking a possible vehicle and a person of interest.
 Road closures near the park were initially in effect but have since been lifted, according to Chief of Communications for the Secret Service Anthony Guglielmi.

 The investigation remained active Sunday morning, with officials encouraging members of the public with information to contact D.C.
 Police at 202-727-9099 or text 50411.